 13.1.
 An attorney-at-law should be recommended by his competence, ability, success, reputation and trust gained through its work and conduct.

 13.2.
-An attorney-at-law shall not solicit his/her professional services, nor shall he/she obtain clients by way of advertising, disloyal competition, in a dishonest or any other prohibited manner.
+An attorney-at-law shall not solicit his/her professional services in a dishonest or any other prohibited manner.

 Personal publicity is allowed, and so this article will have to change.